spncrhrstn/spencerharston.com/src/posts/2025/creating-a-books-page.md

 1. Get the ISBN or any other missing data
 2. Get link to cover art
+   - Most are from OpenLibrary
+   - Rest are from Goodreads or elsewhere
 3. Get links to books
 4. Add a rating, if needed